BDC Hamburger Icon

 If you want to expand your business, ensure your payroll service can grow with you.

-While many cloud-based payroll services are generally scalable, check that their features can meet more complex payroll requirements you may need in the future.
+While many cloud-based payroll services are generally scalable, check that their features can meet more complex payroll requirements you may need in the future and that you can add employees as needed.

 7. Take advantage of payroll service free trials.

 When you’ve narrowed your options to two or three contenders, test their services via a free trial.
-Many vendors offer 14-day and even 30-day free trials where you can see the system in action and evaluate its usability.
+Many vendors offer 14-day or 30-day free trials, during which you can see the system in action and evaluate its usability.

 8. Decide on your payroll service.